upenn-embedded/final-project-s25-niblets/README.md

 <img width="214" alt="image" src="https://github.com/user-attachments/assets/e303c498-f2db-4be8-b9d2-67991d18a81f" />

 The code is too long to place here, so we've included a screenshot of us interfacing FATfs with the ATMEGA328PB (most of the program memory is consumed by the library!)

 <img width="949" alt="image" src="https://github.com/user-attachments/assets/292fcaaa-2a16-42c7-b632-38fc7f10d4ef" />

 Please refer to the FATfs library code that we've uploaded and have been modifying.

 Below is a picture of our wired AVR with our SD Card Reader Board.

 <img width="276" alt="image" src="https://github.com/user-attachments/assets/d07935cd-ba36-4a09-a32f-57ee8b6ecad5" />

+Claren - I worked on setting up the I2S protocol betweeen the Atmega328PB and the INMP 441 microphone.
+The remaining tasks regarding this are debugging the INMP 441 to produce the correct SDA signals and interfacing with the rest of the project components.
+For the former, the SDA line is always low when viewed from an oscilloscope.
+There are two potential reasons behind this - either the microphone is broken or the sensor is meant to function like that.
+The datasheet does say that SDA is supposed to be pulled to zero for the first 2^18 signals.
+Initially when I tested this, I only saw zeros for the first few minutes then 30 minutes later I saw different non-zero values.
+I will investigate whether this is an issue with our clock prescaler in the coming week.
+I will also use a different microphone to test whether our microphone is broken.

 ### Current state of project
 In terms of parts, we have everything we need and don't expect to need anything in the near future.
 One of us also has a 3D printer that we have ready access to which we will use for making the case so there shouldn't be any problems.